zz-blue/CaLES-test/source/Introduction.rst

 Running Simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The input file ``input.nml`` sets the physical and computational parameters.
 In the ``examples/`` folder are examples of input files for several canonical flows.
-See :ref:`2.2.
-Input <input_section>` for a detailed description of the input file.
+See :ref:`Input <input_section>` for a detailed description of the input file.

 Files ``out1d.h90``, ``out2d.h90`` and ``out3d.h90`` in ``src/`` set which data are written in 1-, 2- and 3-dimensional output files, respectively.
 The code should be recompiled after editing ``out?d.h90`` files.